Cloufield/GWASTutorial/09_Gene_based_analysis/README.md

 -> https://ctg.cncr.nl/software/magma

-The third one can be downloaded form MsigDB.
+The third one can be downloaded from MsigDB.

 -> https://www.gsea-msigdb.org/gsea/msigdb/